oracle-quickstart/oci-digital-assistant-external-services/README.md

 ## Prerequisite

-- You need a user with an **Administrator** privileges to execute the ORM stack or Terraform scripts.
+- You must belong to a user group with tenancy administrator privileges to complete these steps.
-- Make sure your tenancy has service limits availabilities for the above components in the table.
+- Make sure that the newly provisioned artifacts won't cause your tenancy to exceed its service limits.

 ## Provision infrastructure using Oracle Resource Manager (ORM)